Graduate Accounting Courses

 A study of financial auditing standards and procedures.
 Theory and practice are combined to enable the student to better understand how audits are conducted and to prepare students for the CPA examination.
 Students who have successfully completed ACCT 4324 cannot receive credit for this course.
 Credit for both ACCT 4324 and ACCT 5324 will not be permitted by the College of Business Administration (the topics covered in these two courses are equivalent from a Texas State Board of Public Accounting standpoint).
 Leveling coursework may be required prior to enrollment into this course.
 Prerequisite: Mastery of intermediate financial accounting or department head approval.

 This course will cover the current impact of fraud in the workplace, types of fraud schemes, how to prevent fraud in the workplace, how fraud is detected and investigated, and legal aspects of fraud.
 Each student will research an assigned current fraud topic, prepare a term paper and give an oral presentation of the results.
-Prerequisite: ACCT 5324 or Department Head approval.
+Prerequisite: ACCT 5326.

 ACCT 5330.
 Advanced Managerial Accounting.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 Advanced course in managerial accounting: planning, analysis, and control.
 Develops the role of accountants as financial managers and members of firms’ strategic management teams.
 Topics include developing cost estimates for managers’ decision-making, measuring and reporting performance, capital budgeting, and management control systems in complex organizations.
-Prerequisite: Cost Accounting (ACCT 5302) or approval of department head.
+This course is intended to qualify for one semester credit hour of accounting communications or business communications with the Texas State Board of Public Accountancy.

 ACCT 5357.
 Accounting Theory.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).